The question “What are broiler chickens?” often comes to mind, especially if you’re considering expanding your current flock.

 Incubated and hatched

 When chicks turn about a day old, they are placed on conveyor belts where they are vaccinated.
-Vaccinations are given through spraying or injection.

 The conveyor belts next load them in shipping containers that are roughly the size of a large desk drawer.
-The crates are stacked on top of each other and loaded into a truck for transit to the grow-out facility, where the birds will spend much of their shortened lives.
+The crates are stacked on top of each other and loaded into a truck for transit to the grow-out farm, where the birds will spend much of their shortened lives.

 Each chicken house contains approximately 25,000 birds.
 A broiler chicken takes around seven weeks to reach market weight, and after they’ve reached the required age and size, they’ll all be transported simultaneously to their next stop.